zephraph/notes/Recurse/Log/Day 1.md

 ## 5:00 -- Am I productive yet?

 Okay, I'm just hanging out in a zoom trying to do things.
 Still going back to that [[Automatically tweeting on new episodes]] project.

+This room had a _really_ interesting conversation about